irkode/highlightjs-hugo-text/css-class-reference.md

 - template-variable.context

-   The _Context_ is a special thing in Hugo templating so have a special class here.
-You may define that to create a different visual appearance for the _Context_ and a variable.
+   The _Context_ is a special thing in Hugo templating so we added a special class here.
+Use that in your CSS to create a different visual appearance for _Context_.
+Without it will be styled same as `template-variable`.

 - title.function.invoke

    If a _built_in_ is followed by a _dot_ this must be an object.
-Knowing it's something special and it definitely calls something we style it using the `invoke` subclass of _title.function_
+Knowing it's something special and it definitely calls something we style it using the `invoke` subclass of _title.function_ Default fallback rules apply.

 ## Keywords used